Dialysis Disequilibrium Syndrome (DDS) Quiz

 My brain is not functioning right now

-Your doctor may prescribe you with fluids and some medications aimed at reducing the blood pressure in your head to reduce the symptoms.
-After that, your hemodialysis prescription will likely be modified to prevent future recurrences.
+Your doctor may prescribe fluids and some medications aimed at reducing the pressure in your head to alleviate the symptoms.
+After that, your hemodialysis prescription will likely be adjusted to prevent future recurrences.

 Reviewed By: